 Students of many different backgrounds and interests will benefit from the Bhutan study abroad program.
 In additional to the three courses (9 credits) taught by Naropa's in-country faculty member, students will choose two classes (6 credits) at one of the Royal University of Bhutan campuses that has partnered with Naropa.

-Each campus of RUB specializes in a particular educational arena: Language and Culture Studies, Natural Resources, and Education (please see below for descriptions of each RUB campus, as well as course descriptions for spring 2016).
+Each campus of RUB specializes in a particular educational arena: Language and Culture Studies, Natural Resources, and Education.
+Please see below for descriptions of each RUB campus, as well as course descriptions for spring 2016.
+Note that this is a sample of courses offered and not every class is offered every year.
 In addition to their areas of specialization, each campus offers courses related to Bhutanese culture and society, enabling Naropa study abroad students the opportunity to pursue their special area of interest while deepening their knowledge and understanding of Bhutan as a whole.

 Students visiting from other universities will need to check with their academic advisor to confirm how these courses will apply towards their degree.